MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/1-introduction.md

 - Learn the basic theory behind the power of quantum computing: superposition, interference and entanglement.
-- Get a firsthand view of different tools of the Quantum Development Kit like the DumpMachine function and the Resources Estimator.
+- Get a firsthand view of different tools in the Quantum Development Kit like the DumpMachine function and the Resources Estimator.
 - Demonstrate the power of quantum computing by implementing in Q# a quantum algorithm that outperforms any classical algorithm.